 |

-method applies for whatever Amazon selection you choose to use,
+whatever Amazon selection you choose to use, or

 even if you setup multiple Amazon accounts.